hanschun/tarot-cards/README.md

 * The Fool

 ### Minor Arcana
 In the Minor Arcana, 4 suits are used: Wands, Pentacles, Cups and Swords.
-Each suit contains cards valued 1 (Ace) - 10 and face cards named the Page, Knight, Queen and King.
+Each suit contains cards valued 1 (Ace) - 10 and face cards named the Page, Knight, Queen and King. (planned for future release)